 The essential ingredient in this iced coffee is coffee.
 You can save time using store-bought coffee or cold brew concentrate.
 But it is shockingly easy to make your own cold brew at home if you have a little patience.

-Brewing your own gives you much more flexibility when pairing the flavour profile of the coffee with the overall drink.
-I suggest a nutty medium roast from South America as the perfect partner for the sweet caramel flavour of this cold drink.
+Brewing your own gives you much more flexibility when pairing the flavor profile of the coffee with the overall drink.
+I suggest a nutty medium roast from South America as the perfect partner for the sweet caramel flavor of this cold drink.